Necessary conditions for feedback stabilization and safety: Examples

 Define $\mathcal{O}\coloneqq \bigcup_{i=1}^n \mathcal{O}_i$, and define the set

-Then the desiderata of the preceding paragraph will be obtained if, in the terminology of Def.~\ref{def:safety}, $S$ can be rendered safe by a control law $u(x,y,\theta), v(x,y,\theta)$ (which, as part of Def.~\ref{def:safety}, requires that the closed-loop vector field be continuous and uniquely integrable).
+Then the desiderata of the preceding paragraph will be obtained if, in the terminology of Def.~\ref{def:safety}, $S$ is savable by a control law $u(x,y,\theta), v(x,y,\theta)$ (which, as part of Def.~\ref{def:safety}, requires that the closed-loop vector field be continuous and uniquely integrable).
 Using Theorem~\ref{th:safety}, we show below that this seemingly reasonable task is impossible; some of the desiderata (e.g., continuity of the control law) must be relaxed.

 To do this, we first observe that $S$ deformation retracts onto

 via the continuous homotopy which simply turns the robot in place to face the origin (this homotopy is well-defined and continuous on $S$ since $S_0\supset S$).
 Next, the set in \eqref{eq:S-def-retract} is homeomorphic to $\{(x,y)\in \R^2\setminus \mathcal{O}\colon \delta^2\leq x^2 + y^2 \leq R^2\}$, which is homotopy equivalent to a punctured disk with $n$ other disks removed from its interior.
 The Euler characteristic of the latter set is equal to $1-1-n = -n$, and the Euler characteristic is a homotopy invariant, so